breatheco-de/exercise-postcard/README.md

 1. This project comes with the necessary files to start working, but you have two options to start:

-a) Open this link in your browser with gitpod: https://gitpod.io#https://github.com/breatheco-de/exercise-postcard.git
+a) Open this link in your browser with gitpod (recommended): https://gitpod.io#https://github.com/breatheco-de/exercise-postcard.git

 b) You can clone this repository on your local computer:
 ```sh